box-key/Subjective-Class-Issue/README.md

 # Description

 Codes for research article on a type of class noise specific to user-generated datasets (e.g. customer reviews), "A Pitfall of Learning from User-generated Dataset".
 We used datasets generaously provided by Donorschoose.org ( https://research.donorschoose.org/t/download-opendata/33), Yelp (https://www.yelp.com/dataset), and Amazon (https://www.kaggle.com/snap/amazon-fine-food-reviews).
+By following the usage below, you can replicate the results sohwn in our paper.

-# Libraries
+# Requirements
-- scikit-learn (0.21.3)
-- pandas (0.24.2)
-- numpy (1.18.1)
-- scipy (1.2.2)
-- nltk (3.4.5)
-- gensim (3.5.0)
+* python3
+* jupyter notebook

-# Repository Structure
+# Usage
-"*.py" files contain our methods and ".ipynb" files show the usage and results of the methods.
+1. git clone this repo
+1. `cd` into the repo
+1. open python virtual environment
+1. run `pip install -r requirements.txt`
+1. in the python virtual environment, open `jupyter notebook`
+1. open ipynb files, where name represents the tasks of each notebook